Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 The Automation Add-In is registered during the installation process.

-Separate 32/64 Bit installer projects are provided and should be built for each version required.
+Separate 32/64 Bit Office installer projects are provided and should be built for each version required.

 Different values need to be written to the [Registry](OFFICE_32_64.md) for 32-Bit and 64-Bit versions of Office.